 I haven’t yet met a doctor who hasn’t paid for work-related tax-deductible expenses out of their own pocket.
-All well and good, except the vast majority of you forget to claim for those expenses and miss out on the tax return due to them.
+All well and good, except the vast majority of you forget to claim for those expenses and miss out on an admirable tax return.

 So, what can you claim for and is it really worth all the hassle?

 HMRC classify tax-deductible expenses as either ‘travelling you had to do in your job’ or ‘other expenses you had to pay in doing your job – and which related ONLY to doing your job.’

 Unfortunately, HMRC doesn’t provide a definitive list so a bit of common sense has to prevail here.

 Some of the more popular items are:

-- Professional fees and subscriptions: BMA, GMC, MPS, Royal Societies…the list is long for this area
+- Professional fees and subscriptions: BMA, GMC, MPS, Royal Societies…this list is long.

 - Business mileage or fuel, excluding commuting to your normal place of work.